ClickHouse/clickhouse-docs/docs/en/deployment-guides/horizontal-scaling.md

 ### Macros configuration

+The macros `shard` and `replica` reduce the complexity of distributed DDL.
+The values configured are automatically substituted in your DDL queries, which simplifies your DDL.
 The macros for this configuration specify the shard and replica number for each node.
 In this 2 shard 1 replica example, the replica macro is `replica_1` on both chnode1 and chnode2 as there is only one replica.
 The shard macro is `1` on chnode1 and `2` on chnode2.

 ```xml title="macros.xml on chnode1"